Chemically active soft matter

 We study the self-organization and transport properties of soft matter that is locally driven out of equilibrium via chemical reactions, with particular focus on the physics of living matter at the subcellular level (enzymes, biomembranes...).

 Biological matter is locally driven out of equilibrium by the action of enzymes, which catalyze the chemical reactions necessary for life.
 The chemicals produced and consumed range from short-lived reaction intermediates, to the essential molecules involved in energy storage, cell-cell communication, etc. An important question is then: How do these nanoscale enzymes manage to self-organize in order to drive non-equilibrium activity at the right place, and at the right time?

 Lastly, we use continuum theories of elasticity and capillarity to study how enzymatic activity couples to 'soft', deformable cellular components such as biomembranes and membraneless organelles.
-Indeed, enzymatic activity can drive dynamic processes such as growth or transport (e.g. through membrane channels, membrane fusion and fission...), which in turn may result in pattern formation and self-organization at length scales much larger than the nanometer length scale characteristic of enzymes.
+Enzymatic activity can drive dynamic processes such as growth or transport (e.g. through membrane channels, membrane fusion and fission...), which in turn result in pattern formation and self-organization at length scales much larger than the nanometer length scale characteristic of enzymes.